3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

 To deal with the converse direction, consider a game $G$ with clause group $H \ni \sigma$ and a disconnected clause graph $\cG_{123}$.
-Let $S_1, S_2, ... , S_l$ be subsets of $S$ corresponding to all the edges in the connected components of the clause graph.
-Not that sets $S_1, ...
-S_l$ partition the $S$.
-For all $i \in [l]$, define a map $\rho_i$ which acts on the generators of $H$ as
+Let $S_1, S_2, ... , S_l$ be subsets of $S$ corresponding to all the edges in the connected components of the clause graph; note that sets $S_1, ..., S_l$ partition the $S$.
+For all $i \in [l]$, define a map $\rho_i$ which acts on the generators of $H$ as\footnote{Somewhat surprisingly, we cannot extend this map to a homomorphism on $H$ (because it's action on $\sigma$ may be undefined).}

-We can extend $\rho_i$ to act on a sequence of clauses in the natural way, so\footnote{Note that we do not claim $\rho_i$ extended in this way is a homomorphism.
-It is not, because its action on $\sigma$ may be undefined.}